GPUOpen-LibrariesAndSDKs/AMF/README.md

       | Ubuntu 20.04.0            | 20.20                             |
       | \**All supported distros* | 20.40                             |

+### Version History
 * AMF SDK is backward compatible with all previous driver versions.
+* Version 1.5.2: AMD Radeon Software Adrenalin Edition 26.5.1 (26.10.07.01) or newer.
+Updated FFmpeg to 8.0.1.

+  **Note:** The AMF Linux release will be available shortly after the Radeon Software Adrenalin Edition driver release.

-* Version 1.5.0: AMD Radeon Software Adrenalin Edition 25.10.2 (25.20.21.01) or newer.
+* Version 1.5.0: AMD Radeon Software Adrenalin Edition 25.10.1 (25.20.21.01) or newer.
 Added 4:4:4/4:2:2 chroma subsampling support for VideoConverter color space conversion and scaling.
 Samples updated to VS 2022.
 * Version 1.4.36: AMD Radeon Software Adrenalin Edition 25.1.1 (24.30.31.03) or newer.
 Added B-frame support and picture management options for AV1 encoder.
 New high quality presets for HEVC and AVC encoders.
 New SimpleFRC sample app.
 * Version 1.4.35: AMD Radeon Software Adrenalin Edition 24.9.1 (24.20.11.01) or newer.
 Added multi-HW instance encoder mode.
 Updated FFmpeg to 7.0.
 Added split frame encoding.
 * Version 1.4.34: AMD Radeon Software Adrenalin Edition 24.6.1 (24.10.21.01) or newer.
 Added Linux support for DVR sample.
 New HEVC header insertion mode.
 Stable support for RADV drivers for AMF on Linux in VideoConverter/HQScaler/VideoEncoder and experimental for decoder.
 Added DX11 support for FRC component.